ares-yng/ares-yng/README.md

 - 👋 Hi, I’m Ares
-- 👀 I’m interested in ... reading and puzzles
+- 👀 I’m currently interested in the social and developmental impact of gaming
-- 🌱 I’m currently learning ... html and css
+- 🌱 I’m in the midst of learning Django and .NET
-- 💞️ I’m looking to collaborate on ... earning money
+- 💞️ I’m looking to collaborate on building products that are efficient, consumer-friendly, and meaningful
-- 😄 Pronouns: ... they/them
-- ⚡ Fun fact: ...
-I hold some world records in a certain game with my friends!